limpapud/data_science_tutorials_projects/README.md

  **List for 22 Aug 2017.**
  * Bina_az_tutorial

   There I have fetched various information from 'Bina.az" website - leading real estate website of Azerbaijan.
-Wrangled data and  presentedin graphs and map representations.
+Wrangled data and  presented in graphs and map representations.